Guardian Druid Tank Rotation, Cooldowns, and Abilities — The War Within (11.0.5)

 • Similar goals to the single-target Rotation, except we replace Maul Icon Maul with Raze Icon Raze.

-• Raze Icon Raze is your highest-priority spell and should be used as much as possible on 2 or more targets.
+• Raze Icon Raze is your highest-priority Spell and should be used as much as possible on 2 or more targets.
 You should still try to maintain 1-3 Ironfur Icon Ironfur stacks depending on how much damage you are taking.

 • Moonfire Icon Moonfire is much less of a priority as we rarely take any of the Moonfire Icon Moonfire related talents in AoE build and should only really be used to pull and on single target encounters.